fluca1978/fluca1978.github.io/_posts/2019-11-11-DevelopersOnFire.md

 permalink: /:year/:month/:day/:title.html
 ---
-On October 22nd I was interviewed by Dave Rael for "Developers On Fire" podcast.
+On October 22nd I was interviewed by Dave Rael for "Developer On Fire" podcast.

-# Developers On Fire Interview
+# Developer On Fire Interview

-I was contacted by Dave Rael, who is the author of [Developers on Fire podcast](https://developeronfire.com/podcast/episode-449-luca-ferrari-focused-practice).
+I was contacted by Dave Rael, who is the author of [Developer on Fire podcast](https://developeronfire.com/podcast/episode-449-luca-ferrari-focused-practice).
 He is a very smart and kindly guy, and I think the work is doing with his podcast is simply amazing.
 <br/>
 <br/>
 He told me someone suggested my name as a possible target for the podcast, and I was really proud about it.
 However, I was too busy back at that time, so I kindly asked Dave to delay the interview at the end of October, and he agreeded.